Step-by-Step: ITI to B.Tech for a Secure Engineering Career

 Opportunities for BE/B.Tech Mechanical Engineers

-• High-level roles: Assistant Engineer, Executive Engineer, Management positions.
+• High-level roles: Assistant Engineer, Executive Engineer, and Management positions.

 • Key employers: IES (Indian Engineering Services), PSUs (ONGC, IOCL), DRDO.